keys icon

 What is LTV and how does it affect the mortgages available to me?

-Loan-to-value (LTV) refers to the ratio between the value of the property and the loan you are seeking.
-So, if you have a 10% deposit (£20,000 on a property worth £200,000), you’ll need a mortgage with a 90% LTV.
-The larger your deposit or equity from a previous home, the better the deal you will likely be offered.
+Loan-to-value (LTV) refers to the ratio between the value of the property and the loan you are seeking to help buy it.
+So, if you have a 10% deposit (for example, £20,000 on a property worth £200,000), you’ll need a mortgage at 90% LTV.
+The larger your deposit or equity from your previous home, the lower the LTV, and the better the deal you will likely be offered.

 What fees will I pay?

-As with other mortgage types, there may be arrangement fees to pay on the mortgage you are interested in.
-Additionally, there will be legal fees, valuation fees and (unless you’re simply remortgaging) moving costs to take into account.
-With the exception of SVR mortgages, which tend to come with low or no fees (but higher rates), there isn’t much difference between the types of fees you can expect with a fixed rate deal and those on a variable rate offer.
+With the exception of SVR mortgages, which tend to come with low or no fees (but higher rates), there isn’t much difference between the types of fees you can expect with a fixed rate deal and those on a variable rate.
+You can find out more in our guide to the costs of buying a home.

 Should I speak to a mortgage broker?